- Support and service

 Our support to you

 Every researcher has a responsibility to communicate their research.
-This can be done, for instance, by taking part in the public debate, disseminating new research findings, giving open lectures, making sure that you and your projects are presented on Lnu.se, or establishing contacts with external parties.
+This can be done, for instance, by taking part in the public debate, disseminating new research findings, giving open lectures, making sure that your research and your projects are presented on Lnu.se, or establishing contacts with external parties.

 In order to support our researchers in their communication, the Communications Office offers support within different areas.
 The basis for our work is to disseminate research in an accessible and inspiring way to target groups who are not experts on the subject.